-Activity Permitted for: D B J C S A
+Activity Permitted for: \D \B J C S A

+- Aquatic inflatables Required

+- Bounce houses and land inflatables Not Required

+- Bubble soccer Not Required

+- Log rolling (with synthetic logs) Required

+- Amusement/theme parks with inflatables (refer to categories above)

+\Daisies may not participate in aquatic bounce houses.

-- Aquatic inflatables Required - Bounce houses and land inflatables Not Required - Bubble soccer Not Required Log rolling (with synthetic logs) Required - Amusement/theme parks with inflatables Not Required - Daisies cannot participate in aquatic bounce houses. - Aquatic climbing walls are not permitted for Daisies and Brownies. - Daisies may only participate in bounce houses that are specific for their age, height, and/or weight. - Bubble soccer is not permitted for Daisies and Brownies.
+\Daisies and Brownies may not participate in aquatic climbing walls.

+\Daisies may only participate in bounce houses that are specific for their age, height, and/or weight. \Daisies and Brownies may not participate in bubble soccer.